9. Construction

 where the sizes of elements on a page adjust automatically to suit the dimensions of the viewport, meaning a reasonable result can be obtained, irrespective of the type of browser in use.
 Such flexibility is essential, since a large proportion of users view the internet only via a mobile phone.
 This is really the only choice for anyone designing a small site

 Although HTML files should determine the content of a site and a CSS file should define the layout, it’s inevitable that both should be considered at the same time.
 However, content can be created independently of layout if approached in a systematic manner, considering elements as blocks flowing down the page, with some in fixed positions.
-It might be best to imagine your page initially without any styling and what order you would place the elements as you work down, seen as zig-zagging for a wider viewport or running straight down on a mobile phone.
+It might be best to imagine your page initially without any styling and in a logical order, placing the elements as you work down, seen as zig-zagging for a wider viewport or running straight down on a mobile phone.

 <body>